mrterranova/Cowboy_Trivial_Trivia/README.md

 * Their is a timer that reflects a timer.
 The numbers will begin to turn red upon the 10 second countdown.

 * Used css properties to hide overflow of images, also added css animations to the bottom.

+* Includes the use of music in assignment.